ThomasAger/image-similarity-clustering/README.md

 The results are saved to a tab separated file postfixed with '_features.

 ## cluster.py
 Now, just run cluster.py to get a folder of clusters using k-means, trained on the feature vectors.
+The cluster amount is the only variable that needs to be specified.